 The Contractor will also receive interim MTRs (which will include SA information only) on the 6th, 13th, 19th, and EOM.
 An interim MTR is only sent for Members who have experienced SA changes since the prior full/interim MTR.
-Therefore, if a Member has not had any changes since the last report, the Member will not appear on the Contractor's interim MTR.
+If a Member has not had any changes since the last report, the Member will not appear on the Contractor's interim MTR.
 The MTR and 834 may not match for the same reporting period.
-The Contractor shall have established procedures in which this critical service information is reviewed, incorporated into the Contractor's system(s) as needed, SAs are honored, and care coordination is initiated for these Members.
+The Contractor shall have established procedures in which this critical service information is reviewed, incorporated into the Contractor's system(s) as needed, SAs are created and honored as specified in Section 5.15, Continuity of Care, and care coordination is initiated for these Members.